The Eco Hub

 Verdict

 Solar panels offer big savings and energy security from day one.
 Combining solar energy and battery storage, a family in Ireland can end their reliance on electricity from fossil fuels for good.
 So solar panels are of huge benefit to you, the homeowner, but also to the planet as a whole.
 If your house is already well insulated, solar panels will probably be the next logical step for you to take in reducing your bills and emissions.
+For more information, check out our definitive guide to find out what solar panels Ireland cost.

 Heat Pump